 SalesOps now employs software tools, engagement techniques, and strategic planning to boost growth.
 Data helps with accurate revenue and pipeline forecasting, financial planning, and driving better sales strategies to achieve company objectives.

 What Does SalesOps Do?

-Revenue Operations vs Sales Operations
+Revenue Operations vs. Sales Operations

-The notable difference between revenue operations vs sales operations is that while RevOps focuses on the functions of multiple company departments to encourage business growth, SalesOps solely focuses on the sales functions of a company.
+The notable difference between revenue operations and sales operations is that while RevOps focuses on the functions of multiple company departments to encourage business growth, SalesOps solely focuses on the sales functions of a company.
 In other words, SalesOps can be viewed as a subset of RevOps.

 RevOps will implement various functions that support cross-department visibility of not only sales operations, but company departments including marketing and customer success as well.
 When a company implements a RevOps team, SalesOps can better target its sales efforts while RevOps collects and analyzes data that can be used for forecasting and planning purposes.

 When to Hire Sales Operations Instead of Revenue Operations